vanakenm/blog/_posts/2015-09-30-make-my-job-easier-user-stories.md

 As the format constrains you to a single sentence, it forces you to divide your big blocks into small ones.
 Not an easy process, but a very valuable one as the risk of misunderstanding becomes very low - and there is more:

+* The story focus on the user - who he is, what he wants and most important why (the benefit)
 * As the story is "user observable", you'll have something to see/test after each story (so very often)
 * The simple format allows for easy agreement about whether something is done or not
 * The small size allows to get a good vibe about the project process, as stories are typicall developed in a couple of days.